 The stock risk

 In the letter, Krach notes that people around the world are waking up to the evil designs of the CCP.
-To stem the Communist Party’s influence on American campuses, the State Department had recently designated Confucius Institute as a foreign mission under the control of a foreign government.
+To stem the Communist Party’s influence on American campuses, the State Department had recently designated Confucius Institutes as foreign missions under the control of a foreign government.
 The U.S. government has added numerous Chinese government entities, state-backed businesses, and private corporations to its export control Entity List due to their involvement in human rights violations.
 As such, Krach argues that the boards of American universities have a moral obligation to ensure that they only invest in ethically clean ventures and not those that are involved in human rights abuses.

 The President’s Working Group on Financial Markets (PWG) has issued a series of recommendations after carefully examining the risks posed by Chinese companies listed on American stock exchanges.
 Treasury Secretary Mnuchin has indicated that the U.S. could soon implement these recommendations.
 This can potentially delist numerous Chinese companies from U.S. exchanges by the end of next year.
 As such, the “boards of U.S. university endowments would be prudent to divest from PRC firms’ stocks in the likely outcome that enhanced listing standards lead to a wholesale delisting of PRC firms from U.S. exchanges by the end of next year.
 Holding these stocks also runs the high risks associated with PRC companies having to restate financials,” the letter states.